-Titan is actively pursuing a rich agenda of actions to develop its talent management, including the updating and diffusion of its relevant HR policies (such as its Human Rights and Diversity & Inclusion policies) and people development processes.
-Relevant measures pursued include employee surveys, focus groups for feedback, training and capability-building programs, adoption of Diversity & Inclusion global best practices, provision of ubiquitous access to the 'Ethics Point' Hotline, and the fostering of a continuous dialogue on industrial relations with all relevant stakeholders.
+TITAN is actively pursuing a rich agenda of actions to develop its talent management, including the updating and diffusion of its relevant HR policies (such as its Human Rights and Diversity and Inclusion policies) and people development processes.

+Relevant measures pursued include employee surveys, focus groups for feedback, training and capability-building programs, adoption of Diversity and Inclusion global best practices, provision of ubiquitous access to the TITAN Group reporting platform EthicsPoint®, and the fostering of a continuous dialogue on industrial relations with all relevant stakeholders.